Exclusive: Widow of D.C. police officer Jeff Smith, who died by suicide, says battling rioters on Jan. 6 "changed him"

 The widow of an officer who died by suicide after responding to the Jan.
 6 attack on the Capitol is pressing Congress to pass legislation recognizing the trauma suffered by law enforcement officers who take their own lives, which she told CBS News would be a fitting legacy for her husband.

 Four officers who responded on Jan.
 6 died by suicide within seven months of the attack.

 Earlier this month, Erin Smith received an email from Washington, D.C., with the result she had spent more than a year fighting for.
 The city had ruled that her husband's suicide — nine days after Jan.
-6, 2021 — was caused by injuries sustained in battling the rioters, and as such, his death was found to have occurred in the line of duty.
+6, 2021 — was caused by injuries sustained in battling the rioters, and as such, his death was.

 "Honestly, I couldn't believe it," Smith told CBS News congressional correspondent Scott MacFarlane in an exclusive interview.